ampproject/amphtml/ads/navegg.md

 ### Configuration

+The Navegg adapter only supports Doubleclick for now.
+For the most up-to-date list of Doubleclick supported parameters and usage please refer to Doubleclick reference guide [here](google/doubleclick.md).
-You need to specify the 'data-acc' with your Navegg Account ID:
+To get Navegg integration working you only need to specify the 'data-acc' with your Navegg Account ID:
 ```html
   data-acc="NAVEGG_ACCOUNT_ID"
 ```